JohannesNakayama/ProcessMining.jl/contributor_resources/MILESTONES.md

 :yellow_circle: CI/CD is set up with Travis CI and Appveyor.

-:red_circle: Implementation of pruned directly-follows graphs: DFGs can be inferred from event logs and interactively pruned.
+:yellow_circle: Implementation of pruned directly-follows graphs: DFGs can be inferred from event logs and interactively pruned.